 - Special Tools: Glass Mixing Bowls | Wooden Spoon | 2-cup Glass Measuring Cup | Dutch Oven

-- Whole Wheat Flour: You can swap all-purpose flour for whole wheat flour.
+- Bread Flour or Whole Wheat Flour: I use all-purpose flour here since it’s more readily available to most bakers.
+However, I love baking bread with bread flour and it can definitely be substituted with no other changes needed to the recipe.
+You can also swap all-purpose flour for whole wheat flour.
 The bread will have a tougher and heartier texture, as expected.
 To maintain a chewy and softer texture, use half all-purpose flour and half whole wheat flour.

 - Cranberries: Dried cranberries (or raisins!) are best for this wet dough.
 I haven’t tried this bread with fresh or frozen cranberries.